 You must be covered individually with comprehensive health insurance for major medical emergencies and hospitalization.
 Check with your organization’s health insurance carrier before your arrival to ensure that you have adequate coverage.
-Harvard Division of Continuing Education Professional Development is not responsible for medical fees incurred during your stay.
+Harvard Extension School Professional Development is not responsible for medical fees incurred during your stay.

 To ensure the safety and well-being of our entire campus community, Massachusetts law requires that educational visitors are immunized against common contagious illnesses.
 Please ensure your immunizations are up to date prior to arrival on campus.

-Harvard Division of Continuing Education Professional Development programs are not covered by Harvard’s Tuition Assistance Plan (TAP).
+Harvard Extension School Professional Development programs are not covered by Harvard’s Tuition Assistance Plan (TAP).

 To cancel or transfer your registration, write to firstname.lastname@example.org.

-Participants who cancel between four weeks and one week prior to the start of the program will be assessed a $300 cancellation fee.
+Participants who cancel between four weeks and one week prior to the start of the program will be assessed a $300 cancellation fee for two-day programs, and a $650 cancellation fee for Essential Management Skills for Emerging Leaders or Digital Marketing Strategy.
 Participants who cancel less than one week prior to the start of the program will be refunded half the program fee.
-If you do not cancel and do not attend the program, you forfeit the fee.
+If you do not cancel and do not attend the program, you forfeit the entire tuition.

 Programs may be added or cancelled throughout the year.
 If a program is cancelled, Professional Development will refund the program tuition in full but is not responsible for travel, accommodations, or other expenses incurred by the participant.